D'arcy Wretzky: Other musical work

-Wretzky joined the band Catherine as a second vocalist for their final album, Hot Saki and Bedtime Stories.
+In 1996, Wretzky joined the band Catherine as a second vocalist for their final album, Hot Saki & Bedtime Stories.
 She also appeared in the video for Four Leaf Clover.
-At the time, Wretzky was married to Catherine member Kerry Brown.

-Wretzky contributed vocals to the track "One and Two" on James Iha's 1998 solo album, Let It Come Down.
+At the time, Wretzky was married to Catherine drummer Kerry Brown.
+She contributed vocals to the track "One and Two" on James Iha's 1998 solo album, Let It Come Down.

 In 1999, she worked with cellist Eric Remschneider, whom she had worked with when he had recorded with the Smashing Pumpkins.
-That year, she also contributed backing vocals on the Filter song "Cancer" from Title of Record.

-In May 2016 in an interview with Loudwire, Filter lead singer Richard Patrick spoke of a romantic relationship he had with Wretzky, saying she was the subject of a song he wrote called "Miss Blue", also on Title of Record.
+That year, she also contributed additional vocals on the Filter song "Cancer" from Title of Record.
+In a 2016 interview with Loudwire, Filter lead singer Richard Patrick spoke of a romantic relationship which he had with Wretzky, saying that she was the subject of a song he wrote called "Miss Blue", also on Title of Record.

-While making no indication that she will record with or make any meaningful contribution, Michigan doom-sludge metal band Grave Next Door said on Twitter that they were jamming with D'arcy in her home, with one band member posting a pic of himself with a prop from the video for "Tonight Tonight".